KarenMinasyan1/GmailClient/README.md

 # Gmail Client
-The app is designed to provide example of the basic workings of the Google Client Library.
+The app is designed to provide example of the basic workings of the Gmail Client Library.

 ## Installation instructons
 In order to use the project, you will need to use CocoaPods to install dependencies.